 What’s the difference between Thai Red and Green Curry?

-You may not be surprised to learn that the key difference is the chillis used to make the paste.
+You may not be surprised to learn that the key difference is the chillis used to make the curry paste.
 Thai red curries use red chillis, and Thai green curries use…green!
-Thai red curries are usually spicier and less sweet than their green counterpart – again due to the chillis used.
+A Thai green curry usually has more of a kick than a Thai red curry as green chillis are hotter.

 What vegetables are best for a Slow Cooker Thai Red Curry?

 Like all curries – don’t be afraid to experiment!
 Our recipe contains peppers, shallots, sugar snap peas and bamboo shoots.
 Other vegetables that could also work well in a slow cooker Thai red curry include diced sweet potato or butternut squash, green beans or mushrooms.